How is Pain and Suffering Determined in Pennsylvania Car Accidents?

 In a car accident, or any personal injury case, there are broad categories of things you can recover for.
 These can be broken down into two categories: “compensatory damages” (or “economic damages”) and “noneconomic damages.”

 Compensatory damages are meant to compensate you for financial harms the injury caused.
 This covers things like medical expenses to treat injuries, including medical bills, imaging (like X-Rays and MRIs), and rehabilitation.
 It also includes any finances you missed or had to lose because of your injury.
 For instance, if you were out of work because of your injuries, compensatory damages reimburse you for lost wages.
-Additionally, paying for things like medical transportation, or even wheelchairs and wheelchair ramps can be reimbursed.
+Additionally, paying for things like medical treatment and transportation, or even wheelchairs and wheelchair ramps can be reimbursed.

 If you lost a loved one to a car accident, these damages can pay for expenses related to that.
 For instance, funeral and burial costs can be compensated as well as any lost inheritances or investments you lose because your loved one was killed.